hanpham32/devkit-cli/README.md

 ### 4️⃣ Launch Local DevNet

-Start a local Ethereum-based development network to simulate your AVS environment:
+Starts a local devnet to simulate the full AVS environment.
+This step deploys contracts, registers operators, and runs offchain infrastructure, allowing you to test and iterate without needing to interact with testnet or mainnet.

-* Forks ethereum mainnet using a fork url which the user passes along with the block number.
+* Forks Ethereum mainnet using a fork URL (provided by you) and a block number.
 * Automatically funds wallets (`operator_keys` and `submit_wallet`) if balances are below `10 ether`.
-* Setup required AVS contracts.
+* Setup required `AVS` contracts.
-* Initializes aggregator and executor processes.
+* Register `AVS` and `Operators`.

-> \[!IMPORTANT]
-> Please ensure your Docker daemon is running beforehand.
+> Note: You must provide a fork URL that forks from Ethereum mainnet.
+You can use any popular RPC provider such as QuickNode or Alchemy.

+This step is essential for simulating your AVS environment in a fully self-contained way, enabling fast iteration on your AVS business logic without needing to deploy to testnet/mainnet or coordinate with live operators.

 Run this from your project directory:

 ```bash
 devkit avs devnet start
 ```

+> \[!IMPORTANT]
+> Please ensure your Docker daemon is running before running this command.

 DevNet management commands: